rstoltzm-profile/weather-data-engineering/README.md

 - `030_consumers`: Consumes data from Kafka and processes it.
 - `040_storage`: Telegraf and InfluxDB setup

+Each of these components will have README.md and image screenshots associated with them.

 ## Project Structure
 ![alt text](docs/images/diagram.png "diagram")